Elopement In Michigan’s Upper Peninsula: Sugarloaf Mountain

 I loved this wedding because Rachel & David did it THEIR way, and it ended up being so incredibly special.
 Their wedding day was a true reflection of what matters to them.
 There was no stress or drama.
 It was intimate and joyous.
 A truly unforgettable Michigan elopement.

 “All I know is there is something eternal about us.
 Some sort of infinite continuity between you and me.
 Before the ocean learned to dance on the shore.
 Before the stars found their home.
 Somewhere, in some way, there were remnants of you and me.” -JM Storm

 This Sugarloaf Mountain Elopement was also featured in Wandering Weddings!

-Lume Photography is a fine art elopement and wedding photographer based in Michigan, travelling worldwide.
-Behind the camera you’ll find me (Andrea)- a girl who loves animals, the wilderness, and love stories.
+Lume Photography is a fine art elopement and wedding photographer based in Michigan, traveling worldwide.
+Behind the camera, you’ll find me (Andrea)- a girl who loves animals, the wilderness, and love stories.
 I believe in magic, soulmates, and the hidden forces of energy that connect everything and everyone in the universe.
 My favorite places are the woods, the mountains, and the ocean.
-My passion is documenting the moments, emotions and connection between two souls in love, in wild places.
+My passion is documenting the moments, emotions, and connection between two souls in love, in wild places.
 I travel to Arizona, Colorado, California, Scotland, and beyond to photograph wild elopements and small destination weddings.